"Rachel weeps for her children, refusing to be comforted for her children are gone.

 About Rachel's House

-For a decade Lower Lights Ministries' award-winning, nationally recognized reentry program, Rachel's House, has provided holistic reentry support for female ex-offenders.
+For a decade Lower Lights Ministries' award-winning, nationally recognized reentry program, Rachel's House, has provided holistic reentry support for women returning to society from prison.
 Rachel’s House restores dignity to underserved women, empowering them to care for their families, resist addiction and impact the community for good.
 Instead of the hopelessness generated by cycles of poverty and unemployment, a Rachel's House graduate leaves the program with the tools to rebuild her life.

 “After years of being deemed ‘unfit for society,’ God led me to Rachel’s House...
 I have been surrounded by His love through His many disciples here at Lower Lights Ministries and the Church.”

 Birdie, Director of Light the Way Home and Project AIM, former Rachel’s House graduate

 Rachel's House understands the complexity of overcoming the barriers linked to a woman’s incarceration and therefore address the whole woman, acknowledging the need for stable housing, committed community and professional services.
 Everything we do is relational.
 Our holistic model includes life coaching, mentoring and peer support so each Rachel’s House woman has 9-12 volunteers serving her until she graduates.

 “I have seen how God works miracles in people.
 These wonderful transformations have given me renewed conviction that God can and will change lives and outcomes as people trust him.
 How can we not support them in this transformation?”